Manual event registration¶

 Steps for Mass registration:¶

 - Search for the set of contacts you are interested in (Arts in Action would navigate to Search > Find Participants to search for all participants at the previous workshop).

-- On the search results page, either choose select all or put a check mark next to each contact you are interested in.
+- On the search results page, either choose All x records or put a check mark next to each contact you are interested in.
 A sample search results page appears in the following screen-shot.

-- From the actions list just above the search results, choose Add Contacts to Event then click Go.
+- From the actions list just above the search results, choose Register participants for event then click Go.

 - Choose the event you would like to register participants for.
 Note that you cannot currently register participants en masse for past events.